poudelmadhav/takehiromouri.github.io/_posts/2016-10-12-How-learning-how-to-code-has-changed-my-life.md

 title: How learning how to code has changed my life
 ---

-I always have liked building things.
+I've always liked building things.

 I grew up in the US, where a lot of nerds play a lot of video games and spend a lot of time with computers.
 One of my best friends growing up had a family full of computer people, and my other best friend was also really into playing video games.